-We record private sessions to help us prepare your witness statement.
+We record interviews with witnesses to help us prepare your witness statement.
 We will ask you to read over the statement and sign it once you are satisfied that it is accurate.
-If you have a disability or a difficulty that affects your ability to read over your statement, we can tailor the process to assist you.
+If you have a disability or a difficulty that affects your ability to read over your statement we can tailor the process to assist you.